-- Should a pupil go missing from Overdale Infant School our admin team (Barbara Fittock and Suki Gosal) will inform the DSL and the Family Support Worker will contact the Educational Welfare Service.
-The DSL/Family Support Worker will consider further actions and/or support should it be required and ensure they help identify any risk of abuse and neglect, including sexual exploitation and to help prevent the risks of them going missing in future. - If a child is no longer coming to our school where the parent/carer has removed them, we will ensure that appropriate steps are taken and measures are in place.
+- 7.2 If a staff member feels they cannot disclose information to their DSL, Headteacher or Governor(s), they must then follow our school's whistleblowing procedures to report their concerns.
+(Appendix C) Whistleblowing Policy - 7.3 All staff will be versed in our Whistleblowing procedure, understand when it is appropriate to use the procedures and will be given details of the NSPCC whistleblowing helpline. - 7.4 All staff will be well versed in the Child Missing / Persistently Absent from Education and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need of help and support Child absent / missing from education procedures - Should a pupil go missing from Overdale Infant School our admin team (Barbara Fittock and Suki Gosal) will inform the DSL.
+The DSL will contact the Educational Welfare Service.
+The DSL will consider further actions and/or support should it be required and ensure they help identify any risk of abuse and neglect, including sexual exploitation and to help prevent the risks of them going missing in future. - If a child is no longer coming to our school where the parent/carer has removed them, we will ensure that appropriate steps are taken and measures are in place.
 I.e. we will follow our school guidelines in monitoring those parents/carers home tutoring, follow procedures where a child is taken out of school to go on holiday or where a child is removed from school as the family are moving away; - We will notify all relevant partner agencies/services including Education Welfare, correct forms will be completed, information will be recorded and child folders/information will be passed on to the appropriate person (where applicable). - Our Reception Team will call parents if a child is absent and we have not received a reason for the absence.
 If we have not heard from the family on Day 3 a member of SLT will call and a home visit will be arranged.